PointlessPackaging/pointlesspackaging/PP_APP/README.md

 3. The tokens for each user can also be found here:
     - http://localhost:8000/admin/authtoken/token/

+## Credit:
+- (For code used in M-RCNN inference part of this app) https://github.com/bendangnuksung/mrcnn_serving_ready

 ## Some sources:
 - https://docs.djangoproject.com/en/3.0/
 - (Making DB queries) https://docs.djangoproject.com/en/3.0/topics/db/queries/